liberland/Constitution/Liberland-constitution.md

   * **§IV.14(3)** The Jury shall deliberate in camera and shall not be required to disclose reasons behind the verdict or be reprimanded for it.
   * **§IV.14(4)** The Jury shall retain the unequivocal right to acquit and shall be informed of this right; such acquittal shall be final.
   * **§IV.14(5)** The Jury shall reach its decisions with no fewer than eleven votes.
-  * **§IV.14(6)** Should the Jury not be able to render a verdict with 11 votes within reasonable time, the Judge shall order retrial with a newly appointed Jury; such retrial shall be considered to be a continuation of the original proceedings.
+  * **§IV.14(6)** Should the Jury not be able to render a verdict with eleven votes within reasonable time, the Judge shall order retrial with a newly appointed Jury; such retrial shall be considered to be a continuation of the original proceedings.
   * **§IV.14(7)** The Jury shall render the verdict free from any form of coercion; the Judge may order sequestration of the Jurors should it be required for the independence of the Jury.
   * **§IV.14(8)** All defendants who have been convicted by the Jury shall be sentenced by the Judge as prescribed by law.
   * **§IV.14(9)** The Criminal Court may exercise jurisdiction over international crimes provided it has been conferred upon it by law and only if the accused is within the jurisdiction of the Free Republic of Liberland.